danbz/aesthetic-programming/7-VocableCode/Readme.md

     }
 }
 ```
-*Sketch 2.3: Snippets of Vocable Code on Conditional Structure III*
+*Figure 3.3: Snippets of Vocable Code on Conditional Structure III*

-Sketch 2.3 shows two conditional structures in the function `draw`.
+Figure 3.3 shows two conditional structures in the function `draw`.
 In general, they are checking for texts that are out of the canvas.
-This has to be done frequently and continuously because the out-of-screen text instances will be removed (by using `splice`) to avoid unwanted elements/objects still exist in the program.
+This has to be done frequently and continuously because the out-of-screen text instances (objects) will be removed (by using `splice`) to avoid unwanted elements/objects still exist in the program.
 Additionally, the program runs continuously with new text generation when it detects the screen with less than or equal to two text on a screen.
 Furthermore, the program is designed to give some time for a new batch of text to generate on a screen dynamically, and not immediate right after the text goes off the canvas.
 After the conditions of the amount of text on a screen and the time element are met simultaneously, the program will proceed to the function `makeVisible()` to generate new text.

 ```javascript
 //line 86